 The overall objectives of crop-livestock research and demonstration projects at Texas Tech University are to (1) understand the biological, environmental, social, economic, and policy issues impacting agricultural sustainability in the Southern High Plains, and (2) to translate research into adoption of more sustainable practices.
-The Large-Systems SARE grant contributes a critical piece of this effort by funding the maintenance of the long-term field research site at the New Deal Research Station, which is the basic platform for our collaborative research and education efforts.
+The Large Systems SARE grant contributes a critical piece of this effort by funding the maintenance of the long-term field research site at the New Deal Research Station, which is the basic platform for our collaborative research and education efforts.
 The research arm of our effort (Texas Coalition for Sustainable Integrated Systems, TeCSIS) focuses on the integration of forage-based beef production into the region’s predominantly row-crop agriculture as a means of reducing water extraction from the Ogallala Aquifer, building soil organic matter, stabilizing soil from wind erosion, and diversifying income.
-The outreach arm of our effort (Texas Alliance for Water Conservation, TAWC) partners with 20-30 producers to demonstrate improved irrigation practices on 30-34 fields near Lubbock, TX.
+The outreach arm of our effort is the TAWC, which partners with 20-30 producers to demonstrate improved irrigation practices on around 30 fields near Lubbock, TX.
 TAWC produces field days, field walks, conferences, radio and TV reports, Twitter and Facebook messages, e-newsletters, and web-based management tools to reach a diverse rural and urban populace on using practical technologies to sustain agriculture and communities.
 Research at the New Deal Research Station is a source of information pertaining to grazing systems that help meet producers’ goals of stretching water supplies and reverting cropland to perennial grasses in ways that meet their economic goals.

-We visualize the following trends in Southern High Plains agriculture in the coming decades in the context of transitioning to low-irrigation management: (1) fewer acres of irrigation overall and increased acres of limited-acreage high-value crops, (2) continual improvements in water use efficiency of major row crops such as cotton and corn, (3) partial replacement of irrigated row crops with perennial grasses and legumes, water-efficient sorghum and millet crops at low irrigation, and with dryland crops, (4) greater use of precision water management technologies such as ultra-low and variable-rate irrigation, (5) greater dependence on online decision aides for guiding inputs, and (6) warmer temperatures leading to greater evaporative demand and more droughts.
+We visualize the following trends in Southern High Plains agriculture in the coming decades in the context of transitioning to low-irrigation management: (1) fewer acres of irrigation overall and increased acres of limited-acreage, high-value crops, (2) continual improvements in water use efficiency of major row crops such as cotton and corn, (3) partial replacement of irrigated row crops with perennial grasses and legumes, water-efficient sorghum and millet crops at low irrigation, and with dryland crops, (4) greater use of precision water management technologies such as ultra-low and variable-rate irrigation, (5) greater dependence on online decision aides for guiding inputs, (6) greater use of cover crops with dual use as forages, and (7) warmer temperatures leading to greater evaporative demand and more droughts.
 These trends will require constant testing of forage systems across the range of weather conditions experienced to offer options to landowners on how to maintain profitability.

 The grazing and related forage research at the Texas Tech New Deal Field Research Station is a Large Systems project for which Southern SARE supports the maintenance and routines supplies for conducting integrated forage-livestock research.
 We superimpose educational activities on the pasture facilities which include visits by farmers and ranchers, foreign visitors, TTU classes in forage and livestock production, and training of graduate students.
-In 2017 we hosted 26 agricultural students and instructors from the University of Queensland, Australia, who were touring several universities.
+In 2018 we hosted 30 agricultural students and instructors from the University of Queensland, Australia, who were touring several universities.
 These students were here on a course for credit for which they had to write term papers.
 For that reason, they were highly motivated to ask questions on the management of water, nutrient cycling, greenhouse gases, and other factors related to grassland sustainability.
 Dr. West’s two classes titled Forage and Pasture Crops, and Forages and Livestock Pasture Ecosystems met at the pastures for instructions on plant identification and grazing management.
-Two of Dr. West’s graduate students and one graduate student each of Dr. L. Slaughter and Dr. S. Deb conducted research on the same pastures pertaining soil health and water relations.
-Finally, summaries of the the research and demonstration results are included in electronic newsletters that are distributed to 500 subscribers who follow the outreach activities of the Texas Alliance for Water Conservation.
+Threes graduate students of Dr. West and one graduate student of Dr. L. Slaughter conducted research on the same pastures pertaining to soil health.
+Dr. Slaughter and Dr. West supervised an undergraduate student to conduct a short research project on methane emission from soil as part of the Southern SARE Young Scholar Enhancement Grant Program.
+Finally, summaries of the research and demonstration results were included in electronic newsletters that were distributed to 500 subscribers who follow the outreach activities of the Texas Alliance for Water Conservation.

 Educational & Outreach Activities